yuzeng0-0/AGILE/README.md

 ## 📊 Experiment

-On average, AGILE surpasses the base model Qwen2.5-VL-7B by 3.1% across all 9 benchmarks, providing compelling evidence that jigsaw-based training effectively enhances the model’s ability to capture visual relations and strengthen reasoning skills, thereby improving its performance on general vision downstream tasks.
+On average, **AGILE surpasses the base model Qwen2.5-VL-7B by 3.1% across all 9 benchmarks**, providing compelling evidence that jigsaw-based training effectively enhances the model’s ability to capture visual relations and strengthen reasoning skills, thereby improving its performance on general vision downstream tasks.

 <div>
 <center>